 4. “Authorize” Coefficient to connect to your QuickBooks account. |

-5. Enter your QuickBooks credentials then Sign In.
-You may be directed to a screen prompting you to select your company/firm and client. |
+5. Follow the prompts to sign into QuickBooks if you are not signed in yet, and click on continue.
+You may also be directed to a screen prompting you to select your company/firm and client |

 Import from QuickBooks